 States may talk about the value of being free, but New Hampshire (NH) takes the concept seriously.
 The state’s official motto “Live Free or Die” echoes the words of Revolutionary War general and local hero John Stark, although it wasn’t officially adopted until the 1940s.

 Some consider the Granite State “gun-friendly” not because of its high crime, but rather because of the few restrictions on gun ownership combined with easy access to the outdoors.
 This means plenty of opportunities for hunting and related activities, plus a strong recreational ethic and general appreciation of firearms and firearm safety.
-According to the FBI’s Uniform Crime Reporting program, of the 156 murders committed in the state between 2000 and 2011, 61 of them (39 percent) were committed with firearms, compared to a national average of 67 percent of the 168,595 committed nationwide in that same time period.

 Even with a low crime rate, New Hampshire offers a variety of educational and career opportunities in forensics and criminology, including with New Hampshire’s Medical and Forensic Services Division, which focuses on meeting the physical and behavioral needs of people incarcerated statewide.
 Municipal law enforcement departments also can benefit from trained individuals in the areas of investigation and analysis.